diogocezar/dctb-check-sites/README.md

 #Check Sites#

-Check Sites is a script to check hourly if each site in a list is online.
+Check Sites is a script to check hourly if each site in a list is online and send a daily report with that informations.

 ##What is Check Sites?##